 Membership of the Mary Ramsden Circle is available to those who support the College with annual donations of £1,000 or more, up to cumulative lifetime giving of £50,000, at which time donors are invited to join the 1473 Foundation.
 Commitments can be in the form of monthly, quarterly or annual gifts.

 In recognition of their support, members receive an annual update from the Master, distinct recognition in the College's published list of benefactors, and an invitation to a special event each year.

 Joining the Mary Ramsden Circle: From the UK

 You can establish a regular gift to St Catharine's by Direct Debit using our online gift form.
-To give by credit/debit card, please click here.
-Alternatively, you can donate by cheque, returning it to the College together with a printed gift form.
+You can give by credit/debit card, or alternatively, you can donate by cheque, returning it to the College together with a printed gift form.

 Gift Aid: UK taxpayers can increase the value of their donations to St Catharine's by 25% using the Gift Aid scheme, a donation of £1,000 is worth £1,250 to the College, and the net cost to 40% taxpayers is just £750.
 If eligible, please tick the Gift Aid box when completing our gift form.

 Residents of the United States can make a gift in favour of St Catharine's via Cambridge in America (CAm), an organisation registered under section 501(c)(3) of the IRS Code that funds grants to the University of Cambridge and its member colleges.